pH200/cycle-react/docs/working-with-react.md

 ## Event handler

-React components use event handler(from props) instead of `dispatchEvent` for child-parent communications. cycle-react provides EventSubject for receiving these events.
+React components use event handler(from props) instead of `dispatchEvent` for child-parent communications.
+Cycle-React provides EventSubject for receiving these events.
 It's a Subject with an instance method `onEvent` and it has a [simple](https://github.com/pH200/cycle-react/blob/master/src/event-subject.md) implementation.
-Details of using event handlers in cycle-react can be found at [interactions.getEventSubject](https://github.com/pH200/cycle-react/blob/master/docs/interactions.md#interactions.getEventSubject).
+Details of using event handlers in Cycle-React can be found at [interactions.getEventSubject](https://github.com/pH200/cycle-react/blob/master/docs/interactions.md#interactions.getEventSubject).

 In addition, properties that end with `$` except `vtree$` from your custom